1. Conversational Voice AI in 2026

 In addition, many production voice agents today use multiple models in complex and varied ways.

-[44] Even the beta speech-to-speech APIs from OpenAI and Google use dedicated VAD and noise reduction models to implement turn detection.
+[44] Even the speech-to-speech APIs from OpenAI and Google use dedicated VAD and noise reduction models to implement turn detection.

-5.1.
+6.1.
 Using several fine-tuned models

 Most voice AI agents use a SOTA[45] model from OpenAI or Google (and sometimes Anthropic or Meta).
 Using the newest, best-performing models is important because voice AI workflows generally are right at the edge of the jagged frontier[46] of model capability.
 Voice agents need to be able to follow complex instructions, participate in open-ended conversations with people in a natural way, and use functions and tools reliably.